Constraint Guided Model Quantization of Neural Networks: Constraint guided model quantization

 In general the notation $x_b$ indicates that it is the $b$-bit quantization of $x$.
 As is explained by \cite{VanBaalen2020}, this quantization process can be decomposed as given by the following equation

-where in our case $\mathcal{B} = \left\{4,8,16,32\right\}$ as these power of $2$ bit-widths in computing hardware lead to more efficient computations \citep{Nagel2021}, and $\epsilon_j := x_j - x_{2^{log_2(j)-1}}$ the residual quantization error when $j$ instead of $2^{log_2(j)-1}$ bits are used.
-Now Equation \ref{def:RecursiveQuant} can be modified by adding an auxiliary binary gate function $G_i$, which is applied to each gate variable $g$, to each residual
+where in our case $\mathcal{B} = \left\{4,8,16,32\right\}$ as these power of $2$ bit-widths in computing hardware lead to more efficient computations \citep{Nagel2021}, and $\varepsilon_j := x_j - x_{2^{log_2(j)-1}}$ the residual quantization error when $j$ instead of $2^{log_2(j)-1}$ bits are used.
+Now Equation \ref{def:RecursiveQuant} can be modified by adding an auxiliary binary gate function $G_i$, which is applied to each gate variable $g$, as follows

 This auxiliary gate function is defined as

 with transformation function $T$ equal to

 Observe that when $g$ has a value resulting in a bit-width of $4$, e.g. when $g=1.5$, it holds that $G_2(g)=1$, $G_4(g)=1$, $G_8(g)=0$, $G_{16}(g)=0$, and $G_{32}(g)=0$.
 Therefore, for this example it follows that $x_4 = x_2 + \varepsilon_4$ or equivalently that $x_4$ has indeed a bit-width of $4$.
 In this work, pruning is not yet considered and left as future work.
 Therefore, as soon as a value $g<0.5$ is obtained, it is replaced with $0.5$.